kwaldenphd/football-exhibits/README.md

 ## Part III: Horizons

-Now that we've seen a few different examples  to think about how we might connect or organize them (and eventually other sources) in some kind of digital space.
+Now that we've seen a few different examples, let’s start to think about how we might connect or organize a body of primary sources in some kind of digital space.

 Folks are welcome to work on this in groups if there's an idea the group is organizing around.
 But folks are also welcome to move between collaborative and individual work here.